 18. Sponsorship backlinks: get involved industry peers and contribute

-Sponsorship backlinks come into play when another website links to your website as part of a brand collaboration.
+Sponsorship backlinks come into play when another website links to your website as part of brand collaboration.
 Sponsorships links have the potential to hold significant SEO value when partnered or affiliated with industry-leading authorities.

 19. Niche directories: powerfully relevant